Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Non-Video-oculography (VOG) HMD Eye Trackers} Common camera-based eye-tracking systems fall into the category of video-oculography (VOG).
-VOG-based methods often struggle to find an optimal balance among factors like power consumption, computational cost, latency, and accuracy.
-There also exist other types of eye trackers, which can be categorized into photosensor-oculography (PSOG), electro-oculography (EOG), and scleral search coil (SSC) according to Duchowski et al.~\cite{duchowski2017eye} and Rigas et al.~\cite{rigas2018photosensor}.
-PSOG is akin to VOG in the sense that they both often require light sources and optical sensors to capture reflections, whereas PSOG usually uses a sparse grid of photodiodes/photosensors and records significantly fewer pixel values compared to VOG.
-As a result, PSOG can outperform VOG on the sampling rate, computational cost, and power consumption.
-The works by Li et al.~\cite{optical_gaze_tracking_ismar20} and by Katrychuk et al.~\cite{power_efficient_ET_sensor_for_portable_VR_headsets_ETRA19} fall into this category.
-In comparison to VOG and PSOG, EOG-based methods such as by Shimizu and Chernyshov~\cite{shimizu2016eye} and by Bernal et al.~\cite{bernal2022galea}, as well as SSC-based methods like by Whitmire et al.~\cite{whitmire2016eyecontact}, commonly put no requirement on light emitters or receivers.
-The former approach eye tracking by placing electrodes around the eyes and then measuring voltage changes during eye movement, whereas the latter realize gaze estimation by requiring users to wear wired contact lenses and then tracking the lenses in a magnetic field.
-As stated by Adhanom et al.~\cite{adhanom2023review}, EOG-based methods can be easily implemented in HMDs and are capable of functioning eye tracking even when eyes are closed though being less accurate, while SSC-based methods provide excellent accuracy but are often hard to deploy.
-Other than the aforementioned methods, eye tracking may also be approached with quite special devices and algorithms.
-One example would be the work by Shenoy et al.~\cite{r-slam_iccv_2021} where the authors achieved gaze estimation using adaptive optics scanning laser ophthalmoscope (AOSLO), which is a device that can image retina at high resolution and high frame rate.
-The authors modeled eye tracking as a joint estimation of retina motion and appearance similar to simultaneous localization and mapping (SLAM~\cite{thrun2008simultaneous}) and achieved an accuracy of below $\frac{1}{60^{\circ}}$ at a sampling rate of 1 kHz.
+\paragraph{Non-Video-oculography (VOG) HMD Eye Trackers} Standard camera-based eye-tracking systems fall into the category of video-oculography (VOG).
+VOG-based methods often struggle to strike an optimal balance among factors such as power consumption, computational cost, latency, and accuracy.
+Other types of eye trackers also exist, which can be categorized into photosensor-oculography (PSOG), electro-oculography (EOG), and scleral search coil (SSC)~\cite{duchowski2017eye, rigas2018photosensor}.
+PSOG is akin to VOG because they both often require light sources and optical sensors to capture reflections.
+In contrast, PSOG usually uses a sparse grid of photodiodes and photosensors, recording significantly fewer pixels than VOG.
+As a result, PSOG can outperform VOG in terms of sampling rate, computational cost, and power consumption~\cite{optical_gaze_tracking_ismar20, power_efficient_ET_sensor_for_portable_VR_headsets_ETRA19}.
+In comparison to VOG and PSOG, EOG-based methods~\cite{shimizu2016eye, bernal2022galea}, as well as SSC-based methods~\cite{whitmire2016eyecontact}, commonly put no requirement on light emitters or receivers.
+The former approaches eye tracking by placing electrodes around the eyes and then measuring voltage changes during eye movement, whereas the latter realizes gaze estimation by requiring users to wear wired contact lenses and tracking the lenses in a magnetic field.
+EOG-based methods can be easily implemented in HMDs and can track eyes, even when closed, although with less accuracy~\cite{adhanom2023review}.
+In contrast, SSC-based methods provide excellent accuracy but are often challenging to deploy.
+Eye tracking may also be approached with specialized devices and algorithms.
+One example is achieving gaze estimation using an adaptive optics scanning laser ophthalmoscope, a device that can image the retina at high resolution and high frame rate~\cite{r-slam_iccv_2021}.
+This approach models eye tracking as a joint estimation of retina motion and appearance, similar to simultaneous localization and mapping (SLAM~\cite{thrun2008simultaneous}), achieving an accuracy of below $\frac{1}{60^{\circ}}$ at 1 kHz sampling rate.